radleylewis/blog/src/about_author_001.md

 My first computer ran a Pentium III 733mhz processor and introduced me to the world of technology, gaming and programming.
 While I spent my 20's studying and working in international finance, I finally came full circle in 2018 when I left banking and turned my life long passion for tech into my main profession.

-## Favourite Places

-Since a 10 week school exchange to Schwerin in the former East Germany at the age of 16 I have dedicated myself to exploring and learning about the world.
-Fluent in German and conversant in Mandarin Chinese, I love languages.
-I've been lucky enough to live in Beijing, Hong Kong, Kuala Lumpur, New York, Germany and also spend significant stints in Israel, India, Thailand and Spain.

-**Germany:** one of my favourite countries, and a place to which I owe a great debt.

-**Hong Kong:** I love the great clash of civilisations, emblematic of the situation in the world today.

-**Rome:** the history is humbling and reminds me of what is important.

-**Beijing:** no place I have ever been exudes such power.

-**Chiang Mai:** the perfect city for lifestyle and productivity.

 ## Professional experience

 In late 2020 I co-founded RT Reporting, a cloud based advisory software solution for accountants, bookkeepers and businesses.
 Prior to founding RT Reporting worked as a software engineer in Munich, Germany on self-sovereign digital identity powered by blockchain.